OnionIoT/Onion-Docs/Omega2/Projects/iot/thermal-printer-part2.md

 #### Download the Code

 // TODO: again, not a huge fan of pointing them to an article on how to install git, maybe just include a step to install git?
+// TODO: see smart-plant-p1 for an example of how this step should look: we describe what we're going, provide them a link to learn more about Git, but we don't require them to look at the link to actually execute what we're asking them to do

 The code for this project is all done and can be found in Onion's [iot-thermal-printer repo](https://github.com/OnionIoT/iot-thermal-printer) on GitHub.